Philadelphia Eagles: Nick Sirianni years (2021–present)

 The Eagles hired former Indianapolis Colts' offensive coordinator Nick Sirianni as their next head coach on January 21, 2021.
 During the offseason, the Eagles traded starting quarterback Carson Wentz to the Colts for a 2021 third-round draft pick and a 2022 conditional second-round pick.
-In doing so, Wentz was reunited with Frank Reich, head coach of the Colts who served as the Eagles' offensive coordinator for Wentz's first two years in Philadelphia, including during their Super Bowl–winning season in 2017.
+In doing so, Wentz was reunited with Frank Reich, head coach of the Colts who served as the Eagles' offensive coordinator for Wentz's first two years in Philadelphia, including during their Super Bowl-winning season in 2017.
 The Eagles absorbed a $33.8-million dead-cap hit for trading Wentz.

-During the 2021 NFL Draft, the Eagles selected Heisman Trophy–winning wide receiver DeVonta Smith with the 10th overall pick, and maneuvered around the draft to gain an extra first-round selection in the 2022 NFL Draft.
+During the 2021 NFL draft, the Eagles selected Heisman Trophy–winning wide receiver DeVonta Smith with the 10th overall pick, and maneuvered around the draft to gain an extra first-round selection in the 2022 NFL draft.
 Smith was a highly touted prospect out of the University of Alabama, and was the first Heisman winner the Eagles drafted in over fifty years.
 The drafting of Smith also reunited him with Jalen Hurts, his first quarterback at Alabama.
 After training camp, Hurts was officially named the Eagles' starting quarterback for the 2021 season by head coach Sirianni.
 After starting the season 2–5, the Eagles went 7–3 in their last ten games, clinching a playoff berth in week 17 after a victory over the Washington Football Team along with a loss by the Minnesota Vikings and win by the San Francisco 49ers.
 The Eagles finished the season with the #1 rushing offense; It was the best rushing offense since the 1985 Chicago Bears, and the best in the franchise history since the 1949 Eagles team.
 They lost in the wild card game against the Tampa Bay Buccaneers 31–15.

-The Eagles went on to win their first eight games of the 2022 season, and earned the top seed in the NFC with a 14–3 overall record.
-They went on to beat the Giants 38–7 in the Divisional round, followed by a 31–7 victory over the San Francisco 49ers in the NFC Championship game, earning them their fourth Super Bowl appearance.
-However, despite erasing a late 8-point deficit, they ultimately lost on a late field goal to the Kansas City Chiefs, 38–35.